 Ways of working

-Way back when, manual processes and a one-person approach were all it took to get branding right.
-While the tasks involved in effective brand management might be largely the same (e.g. iconic advertising, recognisable logo creation, typography, etc.), the ways of working within those expectations have changed a great deal — and for the better!
+Way back when manual processes and a one-person approach were all it took to get branding right.
+While the tasks involved in effective brand management might be largely the same (e.g. iconic advertising, recognisable logo creation, typography, etc.), working within those expectations have changed a great deal — and for the better!
 Now, automated ways of working that are easily scalable to branding changes, iterations, and expectations are essential.

 - Centralised platforms: Long gone are the days when brand management was about just one logo iteration and typography choice.
-In fact, brand assets like these have grown at such a fast rate that even now-large brand management teams can’t realistically manage everything alone.
+In fact, brand assets like these have grown so fast that even now-large, brand management teams can’t really manage everything alone.
 Digital asset management (DAM) systems that centralise even far-reaching brand elements within a platform that’s easily accessible for every team member with an internet connection has played a major part in offering that support.
-Improved metadata management that enables shareability and adaptable search functions have especially been key in getting branding workflows in order.
+Improved metadata management that enables shareability and adaptable search functions has especially been key in getting branding workflows in order.

-- Optimised processes: You probably scrapped manual processes a while ago, but the smooth running of even cross-platform focuses requires you to go one step further with tools that not only centralise like DAMs, but that also ensure the right assets are always to hand and easily amenable with tools like web-to-publish templates, reporting and analysis, etc. Solutions that marry the cruciality of a DAM with the benefits and processes of BMS are the most helpful way of achieving this level of optimisation for the here and now, AND long-term future.
+- Optimised processes: You probably scrapped manual processes a while ago, but the smooth running of even cross-platform focuses requires you to go one step further with tools that not only centralise like DAMs but that also ensure the right assets are always to hand and easily amenable with tools like digital and print templates, reporting and analysis, etc. Solutions that marry the cruciality of a DAM with the benefits and processes of BMS are the most helpful way of achieving this optimisation level for the here and now AND long-term future.

 A focus on local business in the past still teaches us crucial lessons about loyalty, but modern success means achieving that same intimacy on a much wider scale.
 Easy enough, right?
-Alright, perhaps not, but things aren’t as dire as they seem when you consider that, for all of its challenges, branding outreach makes it easier to expand audiences and gain access to the best possible talent.
+Alright, perhaps not, but things aren’t as dire as they seem when you consider that branding outreach makes it easier to expand audiences and gain access to the best possible talent for all of its challenges.

 - Social media: A chinwag with your regulars was the best way to improve brand perception in the pre-internet days, but getting your brand out there now means getting on top of social media.
-Far from being just another box to tick, a competitive and visible social media presence that appeals to your target audience relies on a dedicated understanding and striving towards the different ways these platforms can improve brand perception.
-This is made possible by digital approaches like reports and analyses to help you see what’s working on your socials, as well as adaptable brand guidelines that help you easily evolve social branding with these insights in mind.
+Far from being just another box to tick, a competitive and visible social media presence that appeals to your target audience relies on a dedicated understanding and striving toward the different ways these platforms can improve brand perception.
+This is made possible by digital approaches like reports and analyses to help you see what’s working on your socials and adaptable brand guidelines that help you easily evolve social branding with these insights in mind.

-Suggested reading: With all the possible channels of communication out there, it can seem impossible to keep track of how people feel about your brand.
+Suggested reading: With all the possible communication channels, it can seem impossible to track how people feel about your brand.
 Our blog — How to Control Your Brand Perception Online and Offline — will show you how.

 Keep brand management evolving

-That’s why brand managers looking to stay on top should invest in Brand Management Software BMS that not only helps them to meet existing challenges, but does so with adaptability and constant improvements in mind.
-This is best achieved by combining both DAM and BMS for a comprehensive, adaptable, and EVOLVING branding oversight.
-We here at Brandworkz see this through with capabilities like formattable brand guidelines and web-to-publish templates.
-What’s more, our demo provides you with an in-the-moment look at how all of this can take your brand into the future at last!
+That’s why brand managers looking to stay on top should invest in Brand Management Software BMS that helps them meet existing challenges with adaptability and constant improvements in mind.
+This is best achieved by combining both DAM and BMS for a comprehensive, adaptable and EVOLVING branding oversight.
+We here at Brandworkz see this through with capabilities like formattable brand guidelines and digital and print templates.
+Moreover, our demo provides you with an in-the-moment look at how all of this can take your brand into the future at last!